Bristol's Opdivo boosts kidney cancer survival beyond two years

 Opdivo is already approved for melanoma and lung cancer, with most attention focused on the big lung cancer opportunity.
 But analysts noted that RCC prevalence was twice that of melanoma, pointing to significant commercial upside.

-Drugs like Opdivo work by targeting molecules that play an important role in the immune system’s ability to recognise and attack tumours.
+Drugs like Opdivo work by targeting molecules that play an important role in the immune system’s ability to recognize and attack tumors.

 Padmanee Sharma of the U.S. MD Anderson Cancer Center, one of the lead researchers on the study, said patients taking Opdivo had a median overall survival of 25 months as compared to 19.6 months for those taking Afinitor.